RPS Drummond Lockyer Fund for Dance

 In this section, you will be asked to input some simple information, telling us who is the Principal Contact for the application and their contact details.
 You should name the choreographer and composer involved, and dance company or producer where applicable, providing links to websites where we can read more about their respective achievements to date.

 Also we will ask you to provide, where possible, links that showcase the choreographer and composer’s recent work.
 For the composer, this should ideally be a link to a recording of a recent work, with some short written details of what the work was, and you will be asked to upload a PDF of its score.
+This should be titled in the format Score – Title of work – Composer’s name before uploading.
 For the choreographer, this should ideally be a link to footage of a recent dance work you have choreographed, with some short written details of what the work was.
 If for exceptional reasons you cannot provide such things, you can account your reasons in this section of the form.

 PROJECT